odow/StochOptFormat/README.md

 to experiment with different stochastic processes, without corrupting the testing procedure by using the test scenarios to build the model.

-## Evaluating the policy
+## Problems, algorithms, and policies

+Now that we now how problems are represented in StochOptFormat, we need to introduce some additional vocabulary.

+- Problem

+  The datastructure formulated as a StochOptFormat file.
+Also called _program_ or _model_.
+We standardize on _problem_.

+- Policy

   The solution to a deterministic optimization problem is a vector containing the primal solution for each decision variable, and possibly a second vector containing the dual solution.
 Both vectors contain a finite number of elements.

-Comparing two solutions is simple: check the feasibility of each solution, compare objective values, and possibly compare computation time.

   In contrast, the solution to a stochastic program is a _policy_.
 A policy is a set of _decision rules_, with one decision rule for each node in the policy graph.
 A decision rule is a function which maps the incoming state variable and realization of the random variable at a node to a value for each control variable.
 This function is typically an infinite dimensional object (since, e.g., the state variables can be continuous).

-Therefore, it is impossible to represent the optimal policy in a file.
+- Algorithm

+  An algorithm takes a problem as input, and constructs a policy as output.
+  Also called _solution method_ or _solver_.

+### Evaluating the policy

+Comparing two solutions to a determinstic optimization problem is simple: check the feasibility of each solution, compare objective values, and possibly compare computation time.

+In contrast, comparing two policies is not simple.
+First, a policy produces a distribution of outcomes, so ranking two policies requires a user-provided risk measure based on their risk preference.
+Moreover, two users may have different risk preferences, so there is not a uniquely optimal policy.

+Second, in many cases the policy is an infinite dimensional object, and the set of scenarios over which it should be evaluated is so large as to be intractable.

-To overcome this problem, we evaluate the policy by means of an _out-of-sample_ simulation on a finite discrete set of scenarios.
+To overcome these two issues, we evaluate the policy by means of an _out-of-sample_ simulation on a finite discrete set of scenarios provided in the `test_scenarios` key of a StochOptFormat file.

+Solution algorithms should evaluate their policy on each of these scenarios and
-Solution _algorithms_ should report:
+report:

-- The cumulative objective value of each scenario.
+- The cumulative objective value of each node in the scenario.
 - The objective for each node in the scenario.
 - All primal (and dual, if applicable) values for the decision variables in each node of the scenario.

-Comparing solutions is more complex than the deterministic case; however, with the above mentioned report, it is possible to evaluate multiple metrics of the resulting policy, such as expected objective values, and various quantiles.
+Evaluating the solution on a finite list of scenarios solves the intractability problem, but it does not solve the user's risk perference problem.
+However, with the above mentioned report, it is possible to evaluate multiple metrics of the resulting policy, such as expected objective values, and various quantiles.

+We envisage that any benchmark library would provide algorithm rankings based on a number of difference risk measures (e.g., expectation, worst-case, variance), so that users can select the one that most closely resembles theirs.

 We emphasize that the _out-of-sample_ analysis is deeply tied with the actual application of stochastic optimization in real life.